LORELEI IGNAS (Creative)

 She received a full scholarship through Script Magazine to attend Vancouver Film School for their one-year writing intensive, and currently works at HBO as support to all their programming.
 After moving to Los Angeles in 2012, Natasha began taking classes at Script Anatomy.

 Her drama pilot, “Phoenix,” garnered FOX’s attention through Glengarry Glen Ross’ Morris Ruskin, and she is a 2012 television writing fellow in The Guy Hanks and Marvin Miller Writing Program.
-Additionally, Natasha has placed in several writing competitions as a 2013 Disney Writing Program second-rounder, 2015 PAGE semifinalist, 2015 Scriptapalooza winner, top five finalist at 2015’s Final Draft Big Break, and was named as WeScreenplay’s Diverse Voices 2016 TV Winner, and won GOLD at the 2017 Beverly Hills Screenplay contest for her STRANGER THINGS / SUPERNATURAL crossover pec.
+Additionally, Natasha has placed in several writing competitions as a 2013 Disney Writing Program second-rounder, 2015 PAGE semifinalist, 2015 Scriptapalooza winner, top five finalist at 2015’s Final Draft Big Break, was named as WeScreenplay’s Diverse Voices 2016 TV Winner, and won GOLD at the 2017 Beverly Hills Screenplay contest for her STRANGER THINGS / SUPERNATURAL crossover pec.
 Natasha is repped by Brandy Rivers at Industry Entertainment.

 JERRICA LONG (Social Media)